cube3power/atsd/sql/scheduled-sql.md

 CSV files can be optionally archived with zip or gzip compression.

-The HTML format is optimized for compatibility with common desktop and email clients.
+HTML format is optimized for compatibility with common desktop and email clients.

 ### Sample Reports